 Popular lager brands are: Miller, Stella Artois, Bud Light, Corona, and Heineken.

 Ales are all about the hops!
 And, Ales cover a very wide spectrum.
-Ales have a higher fermentation temperature and are brewed with top fermenting yeast.
+Ales have a higher fermentation temperature and are brewed with ale yeast.
 Typically top fermenting yeasts work best in the general range of 60°F–78°F. This warmer temperature allows sweet, full bodied, and fruity flavors to be infused in ales.
-The peppery finish of a French saison, or the fruity esters of German wheat beers are results of finding the perfect fermentation temperature.
+The peppery finish of a French saison, or the fruity esters of German wheat beers are results of finding the perfect fermentation chilling methods to control temperature.

 There are many varieties of ales including bitters, milds, abbey ales, pale ales and IPAs.
 Although these unique ales have very distinct characteristics, they are all typically fuller-bodied with nuances of fruit and spice as well as a pleasantly hoppy finish.